aliencaocao/TIL-2023/README.md

 4. Shortage of time to train and experiment

 ### Data Preprocessing - denoising
 The training and test data are injected with noise and our model failed to learn much from unprocessed audio.
 We had to do denoising or speech enhancement for the model to learn.
-We tried many different pretrained models and decided on using 2 of them combined with a chain of loudness-related processing as a multi-stage preprocessing.
-This pipeline is being used during inference and finals too.
+We tried many different pretrained models and decided on using 2 of them combined with a chain of loudness-related processing as a multi-stage preprocessing pipeline.
+This pipeline is being used during inference in finals too.

 The entire denoising pipeline is in [this notebook](SpeakerID/denoise.ipynb).